rss2025-9/final_challenge2025/README.md

 Here are the details of the challenge:

-* You will be given 2 locations from the three possible ones marked on the Stata basement map (TA's will click 2 points in rviz briefly before you head off)
+* You will be given 2 locations from the 3 possible ones marked on the Stata basement map (TA's will click 2 points in rviz briefly before you head off)
 * You must detect the correct part and each location and "pick it up" (stop for 5 seconds)
 * You should avoid running into guards, hitting obstacles, or otherwise triggering the security system
 * You should escape Vector's fortress and return to the starting location